dddrrreee/cs49n-20spr/labs/1-gpio/README.md

     2. Implement `gpio_write` to write the value of an output pin (LED).
     3. Implement `gpio_read` to read the value of an input pin (touch sensor).

-While a lot of this may sound complicated, and the Broadcom document is not particularly friendly, you will see that what is actually going on is pretty simple, there is just a bunch of jargon, and with a few lines of code you can start to control some pretty neat stuff.
+While a lot of this may sound complicated, and the Broadcom document is not particularly friendly, you will see that what is actually going on is pretty simple, there is just a bunch of jargon, a few loads or stores to weird addresses, and with a few lines of code you can start to control some pretty neat stuff.

 --------------------------------------------------------------------------
 ### Part 1.
 Make blink work.
+(30 minutes)

 You'll implement the following routines in `gpio.c`:
    1. `gpio_set_output(pin)` which will set `pin` to an output pin.
 This should